C0DER11101/Neovim-init.lua-/README.md

 These will be downloaded as zip files, unzip them to a desired location.
 Install the fonts of your choice.
 Then head to your terminal and use the newly downloaded fonts as the terminal fonts.
 Then open nvim-tree in neovim.
 This solved the problem for me.

+* Treesitter also allows **rainbow parentheses**.
+To get rainbow parentheses go to [https://github.com/p00f/nvim-ts-rainbow](https://github.com/p00f/nvim-ts-rainbow).
+Install this plugin and then go to `treesitter.lua` put some extra commands there.

 <p align="center">
 &#9678; &#9678; &#9678;
 </p>